YasmeenA2/CSI4142-Datasets/README.md

-# CSI4142-A1
+# CSI4142 Datasets for assignments
-Datasets for assignment 1 to be accessed directly
+Datasets for assignments to be accessed directly